Top strut mounts and upper shock mounts: when to replace?

 It's not necessary to replace both strut mounts at the same time, but if one is bad, the other one might be worn out too.
-If struts are replaced for other reason and strut mounts show some wear or are known to fail in this vehicle, it makes sense to replace them at the same time.
+If struts are replaced for other reasons and strut mounts show some wear or are known to fail in this vehicle, it makes sense to replace them at the same time.

 Replacing both struts together with strut mounts will cost from $650 to $900 in an average car.
 In some cars, the wheel alignment must be performed after replacing front strut mounts or struts.
 The wheel alignment will cost $50-180 extra.

 How long do strut mounts last?
-In some cars, strut mounts can last for the lifetime of a vehicle, in others they are known to fail sooner.
+In some cars, strut mounts can last for the lifetime of a vehicle, while in others they are known to fail sooner.
 It also depends on the quality of the roads you drive.
 Potholes and speed bumps can cause many parts of the suspension, including strut mounts, to wear faster.

 Upper shock mounts

-In some cars, top ends of the rear shock absorbers are connected to the car body through upper shock mounts.
+In some cars, the top ends of the rear shock absorbers are connected to the car body through upper shock mounts.